About the Region

 The Mining and Metallurgy Industry

-Most income is generated by aggregate mining of solid rock, sand and gravel.
-Traditionally, mining of rare earth elements and kaolin supply an innovative technical ceramics and china industry.
-The first European china was invented in 1710 in Saxony.
-With regard to ore and spar mineralisation, most of the shallow deposits have been mined over a long mining period stretching from the Middle Ages to 1990.
-Most of these deposits are now depleted or have become economically unviable.
+At present most income by mining is generated by lignite mining (for generating electricity and the chemical industry), aggregate and industrial minerals mining such as caoline, dolomite, fluorspar.
+Saxony is not only a region with a long historical mining record in quantity but also highlighted in history with a number of groundbreaking inventions in mining and metallurgy.
+As a consequence, for example, the first European china was invented in 1710 in Saxony.
+With regard to ore and spar mineralisation, most of the shallow deposits have been mined over a long mining period stretching from the Middle Ages to 1990 with a strong focus on base metals and uranium after 1945 which made Saxony up to 1990 the third-largest uranium producer in the world.
+Most of these deposits are now depleted in their upper settings have become economically unviable.
 Investigations to valorise the substantial occurrences of close to surface low grade ore and deep seated potentially high-grade ore are now subject to R&D and extensive data exploration.
 The investigations are focusing on commodities such as indium, rare earths, tungsten, tin, fluorite, lithium, gallium, molybdenum, copper and silver.
+The State Government has set up a several million programme to archive and update historical data in order to save and use the valuable information to attract more investments in mining.

 Saxony is still one of the true metallurgy regions in the EU.
 Pyro- and hydrometallurgical works are historically closely associated to metal mining.
 Today, the smelters are entirely operated with scrap, even though backward integration is a raising subject of concern in scrap supply.
 The main smelters in the Saxony region are Nickelhütte Aue GmbH (Co, Cu, Ni), Befesa (Zn), Muldenhütten (Pb), and Feinhütte Halsbrücke GmbH (Sn), which is one out of four remaining tin smelters in Europe.